AcademySoftwareFoundation/OpenColorIO/CONTRIBUTING.md

 Every commit must be signed off.
-That is, every commit log message must include a “`Signed-off-by`” line (generated, for example, with “`git commit --signoff`”), indicating that the committer wrote the code and has the right to release it under the [Modified-BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.
+That is, every commit log message must include a “`Signed-off-by`” line (generated, for example, with “`git commit --signoff`” or "`git commit -s`"), indicating that the committer wrote the code and has the right to release it under the [Modified-BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.

+Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO:

+`Signed-off-by: John Doe <john.doe@example.com>`

+If John Doe has signed an individual CLA, or his corporation's CLA Manager has included his GitHub account in a corporate CLA whitelist, his pull request can be merged.
+Otherwise the EasyCLA system will provide instructions on signing a CLA, or request inclusion in an existing corporate CLA whitelist.

 See the
 [ASWF TAC CONTRIBUTING.md](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/contributing.md#contribution-sign-off)
 file for more information on this requirement.